 We decided to quilt the fabric prior to working with it, we used a lightweight cotton wadding and completed rows of stitching 1/4″ (5mm) apart.
 The quilting and wadding will support the fabric and provide a smoother finish to the shape.
 If you decide against quilting your fabric we would recommend interfacing the fabric for support.

 New to quilting?
-Check out our video and blog post: How To: Quilt Fabric.
+Check out our video: How To: Quilt Fabric.

 Draw around the template on the wrong side of the fabric.
 Use chalk or a removable pen.
 This is the stitching line, the pattern does not have seam allowances added.